Shelby Houlihan

-Shelby Houlihan (born February 8, 1993) is an American middle distance runner, Olympian and World Record holder in the 4x1500m relay.
-Houlihan competed in the 5000m final at the 2016 Summer Olympics in Rio, finishing 11th.
-She is a 13-time US National Champion winning seven indoor and six outdoor titles in middle-distance events.
+Shelby Houlihan (born February 8, 1993) is an American middle- and long-distance runner.
+Houlihan is the American record holder in the 1500m and won the silver medal in the 3000m at the 2025 World Indoor Championships.
+She is a 14-time US National Champion, winning seven indoor and seven outdoor titles from 1500m to 5000m.
 While at Arizona State University she won the 2014 NCAA 1500m championship.

-Houlihan served a four year ban from 2021 to 2025 for an anti-doping rule violation after testing positive for nandrolone.
+Houlihan served a four-year doping ban from 2021 to 2025 after testing positive for nandrolone.

 Personal life

 Shelby Houlihan was born in Sioux City, Iowa.
 Her mother and uncle were both competitive runners, as well as her half-sister.

 High school

 Houlihan attended East High School in Sioux City.
 She held high school personal records of 4:43.64 in the one mile run, 2:07.35 in the 800 meter run, and 4:26.39 in the 1500 meter run.
 She was the 2011 Iowa Gatorade Player of the Year awards Girls Track and Field Runner of the Year and the 2010 Iowa Gatorade Player of the Year awards Girls Cross Country Runner of the Year.
 She claimed eight Drake Relays crowns, while also earning the title of Drake Relays Outstanding Female High School Performer for being the first female athlete from a high school to win three events in one year.
 Houlihan graduated from East High School in 2011.